 There is more to this story that makes it even more eery, like it was written in the stars all along.
 My horoscope said I would receive shocking news that day.
 I told my husband and he poo-pooed me, but after the news came he said he'd never doubt my horoscope again.
 Well, I should hope not!
 And Merry Christmas to me!

 Update: I learned just a few days later that Dr. Nancy Grace Roman died on Christmas Day, at the age of 93.
 There will be a memorial service held for her which I hope to attend.

 But there is one last bit I don't want to forget.
-The agent, Mary Cummings, of Betsy Amster Literary Enterprise, whom I have since signed with, asked me to get the answers to two more questions from Nancy Grace for the revision.
+The agent, whom I have since signed with, asked me to get the answers to two more questions from Nancy Grace for the revision.
 I e-mailed Dr. Roman and received an answer to one, but never for the other.
 I was still hoping to get an answer when I learned of her death.
 But I think it is completely marvelous that in the last response I got from her, just before her death, she spoke of the beauty of the pictures the Hubble was sending back to us.
-She included a beautiful description about how very old stars shed their atmospheres and how these were some of her favorite pictures.
-I will be blessed to be able to include that description in my book.
+She included this beautiful description.

 “When stars get very old, they blow up like a balloon and shed their atmospheres.
 This material makes beautiful clouds around them.
 These are my favorite pictures from the Hubble but I cannot pick one.” – Nancy Grace Roman